relevize/dev-days-flask/README.md

     * This will auto-magically create a migration based on your models.
 Results may very.
 * Migrate up: `flask db upgrade`
 * Migrate down: `flask db downgrade`
+* Get the migration you're currently on: `flask db current`

 ## Python Stuff